 David returned to the New York Musical Festival to helm the reading of Illuminati Lizards from Outer Space, with Book and Lyrics by Yuri Worontschak and Paul Western-Pittard, Music by Yuri Worontschak.
 This zany new musical was presented July 11, 14, and 15, 2018.
 Check out more info by clicking below.

 ARTS FOR AUTISM CONCERT

-The third annual ARTS FOR AUTISM will be held on June 25, 2018 at the Gershwin Theater in NYC, home to Wicked on Broadway.
-The concert will be hosted by Tony-nominee Christopher Jackson (Hamilton, In the Heights), and will feature Broadway stars including Tony-nominee Denée Benton, Tony-nominee Max Von Essen, and David's hometown friend, Kate Reinders, as well as hundreds of students from across the country.
-For the third year in a row, David serves as the director of the evening.
+The third annual ARTS FOR AUTISM was held on June 25, 2018 at the Gershwin Theater in NYC, home to Wicked on Broadway.
+The concert was hosted by Tony-nominee Christopher Jackson (Hamilton, In the Heights), and featured Broadway stars including Tony-nominee Denée Benton, as well as hundreds of students from across the country.
+For the third year in a row, David served as the director of the evening.

 THE AMERICAN THEATRE WING: Springboard NYC

-David is honored to be teaching the students who are traveling to New York City for The American Theatre Wing's "Springboard NYC" program in June, 2018.
+David was honored to teach the students who are traveling to New York City for The American Theatre Wing's "Springboard NYC" program in June, 2018.
 "SpringboardNYC brings college actors into the epicenter of American theatre—New York City—in an intensive program that connects young talent to the knowledge, tools and connections necessary to become part of New York’s vital theatre culture.
 The program happens in parallel to the Tony Awards."
-David will be teaching a "Working with Sides" workshop for the performance students.
+David taught a "Working with Sides" workshop for the performance students.